-First year awards have grown since the program's inception from 114 to a high of 183 in 2012, to 189 in 2015.
-The actual numbers fluctuate annually in part due to graduating class size.
-For example, in 2008, Hammond Schools reported a 3% reduction in the overall number of students graduating from high school.
+First year awards have grown since the program's inception from 114 to a high of 183 in 2012.
+In 2016, 177 first-year awards were given.
+The actual numbers fluctuate annually due in part to graduating class size.
+For example, in 2008, the School City of Hammond reported a 3% reduction in the overall number of students graduating from high school.
 Based on the history of the program, it is predicted that the number of first year students will average between 160 and 180.